moorepants/eme171/content/pages/syllabus.rst

    Dean C. Karnopp, Donald L. Margolis, and Ronald C. Rosenberg, 5th Edition, 2012, Wiley, ISBN 978-0-4708-8908-4 [`Book Information`_]

+If connected through the UC Davis network, you can download a copy of the book for free from the above link.

 Past editions of the book are likely sufficient but the problem sets will not necessarily match.
 We will also provide you with free online resources and other supplementary materials.